Twin Maple Outdoors is now booking for the 2018-2019 Open Water and Hard Water Fishing

 We can offer you at no extra cost, Fly and Spin Fishing lessons with one on one instruction until you are comfortable and successful in Fishing.
 Get the basic principles of Fishing for Trout, Salmon and Bass.
 In addition, we offer push button spin fishing for young children to allow them to get hooked and have the best fun they will not soon forget!

-We offer half and full day trips as well as multi day and over night trips!
+We offer full single day trips as well as multi day trips for ice fishing!

 - Small and Large Mouth Bass